 9. Using the essentials

-When we do not use the very basic levels of security-measures the chances of a cyber-attack/breach rises to a great extent.
+When we do not use the very basic levels of security measures the chances of a cyber-attack/breach rise to a great extent.

 Similarly, any malware/virus if downloaded by mistake can cause severe consequences but using a good firewall/antivirus can quickly detect and delete a potential virus/malware.